MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 The invoice processing prebuilt AI model extracts key invoice data to help automate the processing of invoices.
-The Invoice processing model is optimized to recognize common invoice elements like invoice id, invoice date, amount due and more.
+The invoice processing model is optimized to recognize common invoice elements like invoice id, invoice date, amount due and more.

 ## Use in Power Apps

-For information on how to use the receipt processing prebuilt model in Power Automate, see [Use the receipt processing prebuilt model in Power Automate]().
+For information on how to use the invoice processing prebuilt model in Power Automate, see [Use the invoice processing prebuilt model in Power Apps](prebuilt-invoice-processing-powerapps.md).

 ## Use in Power Automate

-For information on how to use the invoice processing prebuilt model in Power Automate, see [Use the invoice processing prebuilt model in Power Automate](powerautomate-invoice-processing.md).
+For information on how to use the invoice processing prebuilt model in Power Automate, see [Use the invoice processing prebuilt model in Power Automate](flow-invoice-processing.md).

 ## Supported languages and files